 This workshop will consider the key factors which influence the culture, operation and dynamics, and provide an opportunity to share best practice across such critical elements as safeguarding, wellbeing, leadership and organisation.
 This workshop is designed for staff currently running, or about to take over, a Sixth Form House that wish to review current practice or develop their provision to better reflect the needs of the community.

-- What happens when it all goes wrong – poor choices, bad behaviour, and their consequences
+13:30 What happens when it all goes wrong – poor choices, bad behaviour, and consequences

 Cost: Member £210 / Non-member £260

 Venue: Hotel London Kensington (managed by Melia), 61 Gloucester Road, London, SW7 4PE